bterwijn/memory_graph/README.md

 - ***mg.config.type_to_color*** : dict[type, color]
   - Maps a type to the [graphviz color](https://graphviz.org/doc/info/colors.html) it gets in the graph.

-- ***mg.config.type_to_vertical*** : dict[type, bool]
+- ***mg.config.type_to_horizontal*** : dict[type, bool]
-  - Maps a type to its orientation.
-Use 'True' for vertical and 'False' for horizontal.
-If not specified Node_Linear and Node_Key_Value are vertical unless they have references to children.
+  - Maps a type to its orientation for Node_Linear and Node_Key_Value.
+Use 'True' for horizontal and 'False' for vertical.
+If not specified these nodes vertical unless they have references to children.

 - ***mg.config.type_to_slicer*** : dict[type, int]
   - Maps a type to a Slicer.
 A slicer determines how many elements of a data type are shown in the graph to prevent the graph from getting too big.
 'Slicer()' does no slicing, 'Slicer(1,2,3)' shows just 1 element at the beginning, 2 in the middle, and 3 at the end.